 Scenarios that necessitate constructive feedback, with scripts

-1. When you’re noticing a pattern: If you have a staff member who’s constantly making the same mistake, or has a bad work habit, you have to address it.
+1. When you’re noticing a pattern: If you have a staff member who’s constantly making the same mistake, or has a bad work habit, you have to address it with specific examples.
 Constructive feedback is the perfect way to do so; you have the fact that it’s a repeated behavior to support why you’re bringing it up, but you’re also not going to continue let them do it, then bring it up months later at their performance review.

 Script: “I’ve noticed that you’ve been late to the morning meeting several times this month.
 We totally understand that public transit isn’t under your control, but this can be really disruptive to your coworkers.
 Is there something going on that makes it hard for you to be on time?"